Fiat Fullback Pickup Review

 This is a new market for Fiat, as this is the first ever full pickup they’ve mass-produced for general sale.
 However, do not let that put you off as Fiat are certainly sure of what they’re doing; this pickup is literally a Mitsubishi L200 copy, with a Fiat badge.

 If you are a new business and are looking for a company vehicle then the Fiat Full Pickup would be a great choice.
-If you are looking to lease one then take a look at business leasing, at CVS we have the best deals for new business with no credit history.

 What’s on offer?